MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-unified-routing.md

 ### Queue drill-down view

-In the **Routing metrics by queue** table, select a queue, and then select **Details** to view the detailed KPIs for it.
+On the **Unified routing** report page, in the **Routing metrics by queue** table, select a queue, and then select **Details** to view the detailed KPIs for it.
 You can view data on incoming conversations, incoming sessions, and session transfer rate for the queue.

 :::image type="content" source="media/ur-oc-hist-drill-down-view.png" alt-text="Routing metrics by queue in unified routing for Omnichannel for Customer Service.":::